 A community based Chairperson will be elected for the Area Partnership by the membership before the 1st Annual Public Meeting (where they will formally take up their role).
 This initial appointment will be for 2 years after which elections will take place annually at the Annual Public Meeting.

-The Vice Chairperson will be appointed by the Area Partnership from within the membership at the Annual Public Meeting.
+The Vice Chairperson will be appointed by the Area Partnership either from within the existing membership or as an individual living in our communities. .
+The Vice Chairperson will hold their role initially for 2 years to match that of the Chairperson and thereafter annually at the Annual Public Meeting.

 If both the Chair and the Vice Chair are not available to chair a meeting those present will choose another member to fulfil this function.